krisztiankazinczi/bh-fst01/docs/exercises/oop/easy/person/index.md

 A `name` és `age` private propertyk a személy neve és életkora.

-## constructor(name, age)

-Inicializálja a name és age propertyket. `RangeError`-t dob, ha a `name` üres vagy, ha az `age` negatív.
+## constructor(name: string, age: number)

+Ha a `name` nincs megadva, hibát dob.

+- `should throw error if name is missing`

+Ha a `name` üres, hibát dob.

+- `should throw error if name is empty`

+Ha az `age` nincs megadva, hibát dob.

+- `should throw error if age is missing`

+Ha az `age` negatív, hibát dob.

+- `should throw error if age is negative`

-## sayHi(): string
+## age(): number

-Egy rövid bemutatkozó szöveget vissza erre a mintára: "Hi, my name is Steve and I'm 33 years old."
+A személy életkorával tér vissza.

+- `should return the age of the person`

 ## growOlder()

 Eggyel növeli az életkort.

+- `should increment the person age by one`

+## sayHi(): string

+Egy rövid bemutatkozó szöveggel tér vissza.

+Minta: `"Hi, my name is John Doe and I'm 33 years old."`

+- `should return an introduction string`